 A note about third-party submission/query managers: While we prefer guidelines posted directly on the official website, we will also accept guidelines posted on Submittable, Green Submissions, Moksha, Publishers Marketplace, or QueryManager.
 No other third-party submission/query managers are approved.
 (Google Forms and JotForm do not meet our technical requirements and cannot be approved.)

 Agents should read our recommendations and always inform us when their guidelines page changes locations.

-If they charge fees for any aspect of representation (including editing services) or the submission process (such as reading fees), they do not qualify.
+If they charge fees for any aspect of representation (including editing services) or the submission process (such as reading fees or expedited response fees), they do not qualify.

 The agent must not charge a commission rate higher than the standard rates (10-15% domestic/20-30% subsidiary).

-The agent and members of the agency's staff must not misrepresent themselves, their services, or their backgrounds.
+The agent and members of the agency's staff must not misrepresent themselves, their services, commissions, or fees, or their backgrounds.